IntelLabs/nlp-architect/solutions/set_expansion/README.md

 ```

 A pretrained model on English Wikipedia dump (enwiki-20171201-pages-articles-multistream.xml
-.bz2) is supplied at .
-It has been trained with hyperparameters values recommended above.
+.bz2) is provided at ... under Apache license.
+It has been trained with hyperparameters values
+recommended above.

 ## Inference: